digipost/digipost-api-client-java/docs/_v19_x/1_client_config.md

 DigipostClientConfig config = DigipostClientConfig.newConfiguration().digipostApiUri(apiUri).build();
 ```

-When using JWT/mTLS, also point `JwtAuthConfig` at the token endpoint of that environment:
+Also point `JwtAuthConfig` at the token endpoint of that environment:

 ```java
 JwtAuthConfig jwtAuthConfig = JwtAuthConfig